chooron/HydroModels.jl/docs/src/implements/build_exphydro_model_en.md

 ## Introduction to ExpHydro Model

 This section demonstrates how to build a simple hydrological model - the ExpHydro model - using HydroModels.jl, serving as an introduction to conceptual model construction.

 The ExpHydro model consists of two computational modules: the Snowpack Bucket and the Soilwater Bucket.
+This guide focuses on the **model construction** process using both the old-style functional construction and the new **macro-based** approach introduced in HydroModels.jl v0.5.

 Their mathematical formulations are as follows:

 ```math
 \begin{aligned}